nomaanhusain/thymio-project/two_router_data/two_router_inter_rob_comms.md

 3. Connect the routers to the Ubuntu PC

-    - Use Ethernet cables to connect each router to a different Ethernet port on your Ubuntu PC.
+    - Use Ethernet cables to connect each router to a Ethernet port on your Ubuntu PC.

     - After connection, the PC should detect both networks as separate wired interfaces (for example, enp7s0 and enp8s0).